 - Washing and peeling produce will not remove all pesticide residues.
 Data for this report comes from USDA and FDA pesticide residue testing from fruits and vegetables tested as they are typically eaten.
 “This means it’s washed and, when applicable, peeled,” explains Alexis Temkin, PhD, co-author of the report.
 “For example, bananas are peeled before testing, and blueberries and peaches are washed.”

-- More than 90 percent of samples of strawberries, apples, cherries, spinach, nectarines, and kale tested positive for residues of two or more pesticides.
+- More than 90 percent of samples of strawberries, apples, cherries, spinach, nectarines, and leafy greens tested positive for residues of two or more pesticides.

-- On average, kale and spinach samples harbored 1.1 to 1.8 times as much pesticide residue by weight than any other crop tested.
+- On average, spinach samples harbored 1.8 times as much pesticide residue by weight than any other crop tested.

 - Neonicotinoids pesticide residues, known for harming pollinators, were detected in/on almost one-fifth of fruits and vegetables humans eat, and may harm the develping fetus and children.

 - Residues of at least one of three neonicotinoid pesticides banned in the European Union – imidacloprid, clothianidin and thiamethoxam – were found on more than half the samples of potatoes, spinach and lettuce tested in the United States.